 It’s always important to have a place where you can go and feel like you belong, where you can celebrate your culture and traditions and, by being together, you can share your heritage with the larger community.
 And that’s exactly what the College of Charleston’s Hispanic Latino Club (HLC) does.

 Founded in 2010, the HLC’s mission is to unite “all of CofC’s students of Hispanic and Latino descent as well as other students together to embrace our nationality and learn more about our culture.”
-And with National Hispanic Heritage Month concluding this week, the club’s key role in connecting students of Hispanic and Latino heritage is front and center.
+And with National Hispanic Heritage Month concluding just last week, the club’s key role in connecting students of Hispanic and Latino heritage is front and center.

 “Through the Hispanic and Latino Club, I have found a family and support system,” shares HLC member Jeronimo Ortega, a senior majoring in psychology and women’s and gender studies.
 “I have enjoyed being a part of a community that is incredibly accepting and loving.
 HLC has shifted from being a place where I found guidance and support to being a place where I can now help other, younger members of our community who were in a similar place as me.”